3/11/2013

 Reason #11: I get depressed and crabby*: I don't like to be sick.
 I'm not used to it.
 Plus, I have been struggling for almost four years over whether Lexapro actually makes me a better mommy.
 And I really think it does.
 But when other outside influences are thrown in there, like being sick or miserable or in pain, it just makes me crabby and short with my family, and that depresses me.
 I don't need anything extra to make me snap at them.

-The fact of the matter is, life doesn't stop just because Mommy is sick.
+The fact of the matter is that life doesn't stop just because Mommy is sick.
 In reality, I don't think Mommies are meant to get sick.
 I think it only happens when there is some blip in the space-time continuum that allows whatever is watching over mommy to fall through the cracks.

 Or maybe it's when St. Anne, patron saint of mothers, has slipped out for a glass of wine.
 Who knows?
 All I know is that I hate getting sick.
 So that bitch better start watching my back - or in this case my neck - a little more closely.